I tested the 004 parka from Bastong (the South Korean Barbour)

 • Made in South Korea

-And I don't see anywhere the notion of waterproofing, water repellency or wind protection.
+And I don't see anywhere the notion of waterproofness, water repellency or protection against wind.
 It is therefore a tacit promise, which the brand does not claim.

-Now let's move on to some worn photos of the room.
+Now, let's move on to some in-person photos of the piece.

 1. The parka on the shoulders of a human being